tanchunsiong/creating-a-new-ecommerce-site/source/README.md

     > **Note:** Click on the bottom right hand corner to configure your instance.
     > You can find your login ID and Password by following the [guide on bitnami]( https://docs.bitnami.com/azure/faq/#find_credentials)

+For detailed configuration of Abante Cart which is out of scope for this hands on lab, refer to [abante cart quickstart guide here](http://docs.abantecart.com/pages/quickstart/checklist.html)

 <a name="creating-a-wordpress-and-woocommerce-vm-using-portal"></a>
 ## Creating a Virtual Machine with Wordpress and WooCommerce using Azure Portal ##